Las Vegas shooting: Remembering the fallen

 “He evidently saved her from getting hit so she could raise her two boys with her husband,” she said.

-From California, Hazencomb worked at a cashier at a Walmart Neighborhood Market and was known to bring coffee to his coworkers.
+From California, Hazencomb worked as a cashier at a Walmart Neighborhood Market and was known to bring coffee to his coworkers.

 “There isn’t anything he wouldn’t do for a friend of coworker,” fellow employee Kelly Dye said.